Survivor: Heroes vs. Villains: Future appearances

 Russell Hantz and Rob Mariano returned to compete once again in Survivor: Redemption Island.
 Hantz would later compete in Australian Survivor: Champions vs. Contenders at an international level.
 Benjamin "Coach" Wade returned to compete in Survivor: South Pacific.
 Rupert Boneham, Candice Woodcock, and Tyson Apostol returned for Survivor: Blood vs. Water.
-Boneham returned with his wife, Laura, who appeared in Heroes vs. Villains as a loved one and they would later compete on The Amazing Race 31 together; Woodcock, now using her husband's surname of Cody, returned with her husband John; and Apostol returned with his girlfriend (now wife), Rachel Foulger.
+Boneham returned with his wife, Laura, who appeared in Heroes vs. Villains as a loved one; Woodcock, now using her husband's surname Cody, returned with her husband John; and Apostol returned with his girlfriend (now wife), Rachel Foulger.
 Cirie Fields, James "J.T."
 Thomas Jr., and Sandra Diaz-Twine returned to compete in the 34th season of the show, Survivor: Game Changers.
-Diaz-Twine and Mariano returned in Survivor: Island of the Idols to serve as mentors.
-Diaz-Twine, Shallow, Mariano, and Apostol all returned to compete on Survivor: Winners at War.
-Diaz-Twine competed on Australian Survivor: Blood V Water with her daughter Nina.
+Diaz-Twine and Mariano returned in Survivor: Island of the Idols to serve as mentors, and they both returned the very next season, along with Shallow and Apostol, to compete on Survivor: Winners at War.
+In 2026, Stephenie LaGrossa, Fields, Wade, and Donaldson will compete on Survivor 50: In the Hands of Fans.
+Diaz-Twine also competed on Australian Survivor: Blood V Water with her daughter Nina.
+Fields and Shallow represented the USA on Australian Survivor: Australia V The World in 2025, where Shallow won.

-Outside of Survivor, Colby Donaldson hosted Top Shot, which ran on the History Channel for five seasons.
-He has also hosted other shows such as Top Guns, The Butcher, and Alone.
-Tyson Apostol competed on The Challenge: USA.
+Outside of Survivor, Boneham competed on The Amazing Race 31 with his wife Laura.
+Apostol competed on the first season of The Challenge: USA.
 Stephenie LaGrossa and Cirie Fields competed on the USA Network competition series Snake in the Grass.
-In 2023, LaGrossa and Fields also competed on the Peacock reality TV series The Traitors.
+In 2023, LaGrossa and Fields also competed on the first season of Peacock reality TV series The Traitors.
+Later in 2023, Fields competed on Big Brother 25.
+In 2024, Shallow and Diaz-Twine competed on the second season of The Traitors.
+Mariano competed on Deal or No Deal Island.
+In 2025, Shallow competed on the second season of Deal or No Deal Island.
+In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.
+Diaz-Twine also competed on 99 to Beat.
+In 2026, Apostol will compete on the third season of House of Villains.